matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 #### Politeness
 In line with [WebRTC perfect negotiation](https://w3c.github.io/webrtc-pc/#perfect-negotiation-example) there are rules to establish which party is polite in the process of renegotiation.
 The callee is always the polite party.
-In a glare situation, the politeness of a party is therefore determined by whether the inbound or outbound call is used: if a client discards its outbound call in favour of an inbound call, it becomes the polite party.
+In a [glare](#glare) situation, the politeness of a party is therefore determined by whether the inbound or outbound call is used: if a client discards its outbound call in favour of an inbound call, it becomes the polite party.

 #### Call Event Liveness
-`m.call.invite` contains a `lifetime` field that indicates how long the offer is valid for.
-When a client receives an invite, it should use the event's `age` field in the sync response plus the time since it received the event from the homeserver to determine whether the invite is still valid.
+[`m.call.invite`](#mcallinvite) contains a `lifetime` field that indicates how long the offer is valid for.
+When a client receives an invite, it should use the event's `age` field in the [`GET /sync`](#get_matrixclientv3sync) response plus the time since it received the event from the homeserver to determine whether the invite is still valid.
 The use of the `age` field ensures that incorrect clocks on client devices don't break calls.

 If the invite is still valid *and will remain valid for long enough for the user to accept the call*, it should signal an incoming call.
 The amount of time allowed for the user to accept the call may